dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-reduce.md

 => []
 ```

-Working through the lines of our implementation we can see why the return value of the method call was an empty array. `puts` always returns a `nil` value, and `nil` (along with false) are "falsey", and therefore not pushed to the new array.
+Working through the lines of our implementation we can see why the return value of the method call was an empty array. `puts` always returns a `nil` value, and `nil` (along with false) are "falsey", so therefore no elements in the array of numbers were pushed to the new array.

 ### 2) **`map`**

-Map returns an array of the results of running block on each value in a collection.
-I'll also switch to iterating with `each` to simplify things.
+Map returns an array of the results of running the block on each value in a collection.
+I'll also switch to `each` as the iteration mechanism to shorten up the method a bit.

 ```ruby
 def map(arr) # Basic implementation